Topics included in this article:

 1 a).
 Fix the mounting bracket to the desired surface using the 2 mounting screws provided (drywall anchors included if needed).

-It is recommended that the bracket be attached to the top of the door frame (on the opening side) to prevent accidental removal.
+We recommend attaching the bracket to the top of the door frame (on the opening side) to prevent accidental removal.

 1 b).
 OPTIONAL: The included mounting adhesive can be used to attach the mounting bracket if screws are not desired.